Vaibhav-Hariani/CS-CHESS-2025/flowcharts/flowcharts.md

 [comment]: # (!!!)

 ## Ok, how do I start making one of these?

-- Determine the problem
+Note:
-- Consider each factor involved
+- What are the inputs/entry states?
-- What are the inputs?
+- Consider every factor involved that creates a fork, or splits decisions.
 - From that, consider the steps involved to process your input into an output, from start to end.